 The azimuth resolution of a SAR image is proportional to the scene's illumination duration or Doppler bandwidth.
 In the Sliding Spotlight mode, the antenna beam is steered mechanically throughout the data acquisition, which allows a long observation of a selected area (Figure 2.2).
 In the Sliding Spotlight mode, the antenna beam moves at a slower rate than in Stripmap mode along the Earth.
-Sliding Spotlight mode provides the nominal slant-range resolution of 0.5 meter and a nominal slant-azimuth resolution of 0.9 meter.
+Two Sliding Spotlight modes are available; one has 0.9m ground range and 0.9m azimuth resolution (Sliding Spotlight 1) whereas the other has 0.46m ground range resolution and 0.5 m azimuth resolution (Sliding Spotlight 2).
+Sliding Spotlight 2 uses a broader chirp bandwidth and longer observations to achieve finer resolution.